Geometric integration of ODEs using multiple quadratic auxiliary variables: Integral-preserving numerical integration using multiple quadratic auxiliary variables

-We will refer to $\bff(\bx,\by)$ as the \textit{reduced-degree vector field} of $\bff(\bx)$ with respect to $\tilde{H}(\bx,\by)$, which also satisfies the consistency condition $\bff(\bx,\by(\bx)) = \bff(\bx)$.
+We will refer to $\bff(\bx,\by)$ as the \textit{MQAV formulation} of $\bff(\bx)$ with respect to $\tilde{H}(\bx,\by)$, which also satisfies the consistency condition $\bff(\bx,\by(\bx)) = \bff(\bx)$.
 Furthermore, we will refer to the collective ODE system \eqref{xlp} as the \textit{extended} ODE.
 We now make some observations. \begin{remark} The extended ODE \eqref{xlp}: \begin{enumerate} \item[(a)] is of the following skew gradient form for $\bz = (\bx^T,\by^T)^T$

-\item[(b)] has the reduced-degree Hamiltonian $\tilde{H}(\bx,\by)$ as first integral.
-This follows directly from (a). \item[(c)] possesses the $m$ additional quadric integrals
+\item[(b)] has $\tilde{H}(\bx,\by)$ as first integral.
+This follows directly from (a) due to the skew-symmetry of $K(\bz)$. \item[(c)] possesses the $m$ additional quadratic integrals

 This can be easily seen by differentiating with respect to $t$